-First clean the knife you are might be using.
+First clean the knife you might be using.

 Keep the knife under hot water and clean them well.
 This prevents you from unnecessarily transferring bacteria during the propagation.

 Do you happen to have disinfectant or pure alcohol?
-Disinfect the tools after the hot water.
+Disinfect the tools after using the hot water.
 Let's get away with those bacteria and fungi!

 Lay down an old towel.

 Remove the Algaonema from the pot.
 Shake the plant above the pot to loosen the old soil.
 Remove as much soil around the roots as possible.

 Before you start tearing the mother plant in seperate plants, it is wise to consider how many plants you would like to have.
 Keep in mind that the cuttings should have their own roots.

 Carefully tear the mother plant apart in seperate plants.

 Isn’t tearing the plant in seperate plants easy?
 Its then best to get the knife and cut the root ball apart, instead of damaging the roots with your hands.